voger/tinyclone/README.md

   If you do, whatever happens is your fault.

 * No care is given to maintain the simplicity of the original code.
-The goal is to learn to use various tools.
+The goal is to learn to how use various tools.

 * As long as I call it done I will probably abandon it to do some other project.